yiochou/Resume/README.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->

-### <span> OneDegree, Backend Engineer </span> 2021/10 - present
+### <span> OneDegree, Senior Backend Engineer </span> 2021/10 - present

-##### Tech: Python, PostgreSQL, SQLAlchemy
+##### Tech: Python, PostgreSQL, SQLAlchemy, GitLab CI

 - Led a team of 4 backend engineers.
-Planned and assigned tasks to members.
+Planned and assigned suitable tasks to members.
 Coordinated with them to achieve effective teamwork and increased productivity by 40%.
 - Rejuvenated core insurance modules progressively for better product usability.
+And identified improper module definitions and corrected them to match business domain.
-Developed flexible rule engine for users to easily utilize the modules in python script.
+- Developed flexible rule engine for users to easily utilize the modules in python script.
-- Identified improper module definitions and corrected them to match business domain.
+- Designed and implemented development tools for internal use, e.g., showing model/schema difference between tags, installing build-in data thru csv file.
+Helped team members to work more smoothly.
 - Drove the codebase clean-up.
 Clarified numerous legacy code with PM and senior members.

 ### <span> SoundOn, Backend Engineer </span> 2020/7 - 2021/7